Global & Urban Health & Equity

-The GLUE (GLobal & Urban health Equity) Program is the teaching and educational component of the Wayne State University Global Health Alliance (WSUGHA).
-The program has a three-part structure consisting of a course of seminars, local advocacy participation, & a capstone project.
+The GLobal & Urban health Equity (GLUE) Program is the educational component of the WSUGHA.
+The program has a three-part structure consisting of a course of seminars, online readings and discussions, & a capstone project.

-The two-year program is designed to offer scholars the opportunity to gain comprehensive knowledge and skills surrounding global health by providing a foundational education in the pillars of health equity, local and international educational opportunities that focus on the care of underserved and vulnerable populations, and participation in the local community through health advocacy.
-We provide career and research mentorship in global and community health; promote scholarly activity in global health education, public health, research methods, and innovative service delivery; and, education around health disparities and equity.
+The two-year program is designed to offer scholars the opportunity to gain comprehensive knowledge and skills surrounding global health.
+We provide mentorship in global and community health; promote scholarly activity in global health education and innovative service delivery; and, education around health disparities and equity.

 Education in the principles of health equity through a curriculum endorsed by the Consortium of Universities for Global Health (CUGH)

 Certificate of Program Completion, endorsed by the CUGH

 Letter of Commendation to program director, supervisor, or employer (upon request)

 Networking opportunities in global and urban health equity

 Academic productivity opportunities through conference presentations and journal publications